 Here’s all you need:

-- Unsweetened almond milk: I love using unsweetened almond milk for my smoothie and protein shake recipes.
-You can also use your milk of choice for this.
+- Unsweetened almond milk: I love using unsweetened almond milk as opposed to a dairy product for my smoothie and protein shake recipes.
+But you can also use your milk of choice for this.
+Oat milk is another tasty option, BTW.

-- Cinnamon (ground): Another way to boost both flavor and antioxidant content in this heavenly shake.
+- Cinnamon (ground): This is another way to boost both flavor and antioxidant content in this heavenly shake.

 - Coffee beans (3-4): You can also choose to use 1 tablespoon of (cold) brewed coffee instead.
 For the beans, I like the bold and bright flavor of these organic arabica beans.